Mindful Procrastination Tips

 Studies show that 95 percent of us procrastinate, but only 20 percent of us see it as a problem.
 Procrastination causes businesses untold losses of money and productivity, but there are also health consequences.
 The longer you put off the task, the more the stress builds and the more depressed you feel.
-Unfortunately, procrastination is a hard habit to break.
+Fortunately, with these procrastination tips its is easier to break the habit.

-Listed below are six Mindful tips to help you overcome procrastination.
+Listed below are six tips to help you overcome procrastination.

 - Repeat positive affirmations.
 Stop your self-hate talk and thinking.
 Get empowered with positive words.
 Create your own positive affirmation like: “This is a challenge,” “I will learn a lot doing this project,” “I am focused and organized.”
 Keep repeating it over as you take deep breaths.